 3 This effect can be best illustrated by a mortgage loan which assumes that a household can spend one-third of its income on loan amortization.
-The maximum loan, expressed as a ratio to monthly income in the first
+The maximum loan, expressed as a ratio to monthly income in the first period, will then depend on the nominal interest rate.
+Kiss and Vadas (2005) show that, while at a 2% nominal rate a household can take out a loan equivalent to more than 5 years' income, at 17% the amount of the loan would be equivalent to less than 2 years' income.

 A further set of possible explanatory variables includes different indices capturing structural features, such as financial liberalisation.
 The positive effect of liberalized financial and capital markets on financial deepening has been well documented in the literature (see for example McKinnon, 1973).
 Liberalisation indices can be especially useful when pooling data of very heterogeneous countries over a sufficiently long period.
-However, it should be noted that constructing liberalisation indices on a yearly basis can prove to be difficult; the thorough and very detailed database created by Abiad (2004) does not cover transition countries and smaller EU members.
-Apart from liberalisation, Cottarelli at al (2003) uses 3 additional indices on a set of 24 countries, which includes both developed and developing countries, controlling for entry restrictions to the banking sector, accounting standards and legal origin of the countries.
+However, it should be noted that constructing liberalisation indices on a yearly basis can prove to be difficult; the thorough and very detailed database created by Abiad et al. (2006) does not cover Central European transition countries and smaller EU members.
+Apart from liberalisation, Cottarelli et al. (2003) uses 3 additional indices on a set of 24 countries, which includes both developed and developing countries, controlling for entry restrictions to the banking sector, accounting standards and legal origin of the countries.
 There are arguments (Schadler et al. 2004), however, saying that structural features can help only in determining the supply of credit, and supply-side factors have only a limited impact on equilibrium credit ratios, more likely influencing the adjustment path to the equilibrium.